 The Regatta will have a number of classes but for the point of this overview, the A-Fleet Racers and Cruiser/Racer Yachts can expect racing along the following lines:

 Most classes head south between the islands of Batam and Bintan.
 At the right times of the moon, tides can reach four knots through Selat Riau.
 Once past the Lobam radio gate the waters open up and the tide slackens.

 Everyone will take their chances crossing ‘The Cauldron’ on Day 2, a notorious area of cross tides and whirlpools, (or genteelly sail a longer course around it).
 They mustn’t be fooled by ‘Barge Island’, will pass ‘Neptune’s Knuckles’ and then round Pompong Island (or inside if you dare) for the back-straight sprint south for ‘The Gap’ before the final bend (don’t cut the corner too tight… running aground ain’t fast!) to finish off the Pier at Neptune Island (Pulau Sikeling).

 The sailing south is all downwind in the NE Monsoon, so although geographically the route is similar northbound, the sailing is very different and gives a very rounded experience.

-It’s been said that ‘gentlemen do not sail to windward’.
-Although there’s not much option when heading north at this time of year, the cruising fleet honours this and stops off half way up in a nice muddy bottomed bay in the lee of Pulau Benan.
+It’s been said that ‘gentlemen do not sail to windward’, although there’s not much option when heading north at this time of year.
+For 2017, the cruising fleet honours this tradition and stops off at a new destination for the Neptune Regatta in the lee of Pulau Benan.
 This gives the opportunity for a run ashore to sample Riau village life.
 The eponymous ‘Nightclub’ will no doubt be pleased to see us.

 Back to top

 The provisional itinerary (and subject to the Sailing Instructions) is as follows:

 Racing Classes: Nongsa to Fishhead – A port fetch along the north shore of Bintan, bear away around Tanjong Berakit, pop the kite, sheet on and send it!

 Cruising Classes: Nongsa to Fishhead – We get you out of the industrial north as quick as possible, it gets better all the way.
 After Lobam you’ll have the breeze on your port beam for a stonking reach to Fishhead.